 I thought for a moment.

-The old man suddenly smiled and said, “Then you have arrived.
+The old man smiled.
+“Then you have arrived.
 God has brought you back.
-I have been waiting for you — I even wrote about you in my will.
-I sold the bullet belt for 50 riyals, its true value.
+I have been waiting for you.
+I even wrote about you in my will.
+I sold the bullet belt for 50 riyals—its true value.
 I set aside the extra 10 riyals and invested them in my trade.
 They have grown into something substantial for you.”

-Then, he took me by the hand and led me to a vast open space within the orchard, filled with sheep.
+Then he took me by the hand and led me to a large clearing within the orchard, filled with sheep.

 A tremor of awe ran through me at his honesty.